scsm-ua/kirtan-guide-en/songs/nadiya-nagare-nitai-neche-neche-gay-re.md

     nirdaṇḍi-sannyāsī sārvabhauma-kṛpāmoy svānanda-āsvādānānandī sarva-sukhāśroy

 He became a sannyāsī without a daṇḍa (staff) due to Lord Nityānanda’s breaking it and throwing it in the Bhargi River.
 He is full of mercy for Sārvabhauma Bhaṭṭāchārya.
-He is ecstatic by tasting the bliss of Him- self in the form of Krishna, and He is the resting place of all happiness.
+He is ecstatic by tasting the bliss of Himself in the form of Krishna, and He is the resting place of all happiness.

 #### 18